cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/expensereport-app-with-spring-security.md

 ```

-To load this file as a part of configuration, add **@ImportResource("/WEB-INF/spring-security.xml")** in the `ComponentConfig` class.
+To load this file as a part of configuration add **@ImportResource("/WEB-INF/spring-security.xml")** in `ComponentConfig` class.

 Create `LoginController` in the `com.springsource.html5expense.contoller` package and add mapping for login,logout,loginfailed,signup.
 The login.jsp has two input elements for username and password(j_username and j_password).
-These are Spring's placeholder names for username and password, respectively.
+These are Spring's placeholder for the username and password, respectively.
-When the form is submitted, it will be sent to the following action URL: j_spring_security_check.
+when the form is submitted, it will be sent to the following action URL: j_spring_security_check.

-Find the LoginController code [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/code/logincontroller.html).
+You can get the LoginController code [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/code/logincontroller.html).

-## Authentication Flow
+## Authenication Flow
-* Once you have added Spring security into the Expense Reporting App, it will ensure that the user has been authenticated and authorized to access the resource.
-The below figure shows how the user interacts with the application.
+* Once you have added Spring security into the Expense Reporting App, it will ensure that the user has been authenticated and authorized to access to the resource.
+The below figure shows the user's interaction of the application.

     ![sequence-flow](/images/spring_tutorial/Spring-security-flow.png)